-- 1. Click Services on the up.time tool bar. - 2.
-Click Add Service Instance in the Tree panel. - The Add Service Monitor window appears. - 3.
-Select one of the monitors in the monitors that is listed in the window, and then click Continue.
+- 1. On the Uptime Infrastructure Monitor tool bar, click Services. - 2.
+In the Services subpanel, click Add Service Monitor. - The Add Service Monitor window appears. - 3.
+Select one of the monitors listed in the window, and then click Continue.

 The Monitor Template